 Kirsten Markham received training at Gus Giordano and also has a degree in Early Childhood Education.
 She is a choreographer and has performed in many local theaters.

 Maria Politis has been dancing her whole life.
 She has studied at Columbia College Chicago, Joel Hall Dance Center and Le Ballet Petit School of Dance.

-Linnea Schlegel dances professionally with Aerial Dance Chicago and formerly performed for Royal Caribbean Cruise Lines.
+Linnea Schlegel dances professionally with Aerial Dance Chicago.
 She was the co-director and choreographer for a hip hop and jazz fusion company on campus at Loyola University Chicago where she received a B.S. in Physics and minor in Dance.

 Required Dance Attire

 Students MUST wear the following appropriate dance wear so instructors may properly observe and teach muscular movement: